Want to earn more money and increase your profits?

 Check out where you are under-performing and do something about it.
 Who are those clients and projects that are not bringing in enough money?

-- Deal with under-performing staff through better management, setting goals, improving their skills
+- Deal with under-performing staff through better management and training, set goals, and improve their skills

 - Drop unprofitable work